yomexzo/semgrep-take-home/README.md

 Once implementation was completed.
 I decided to test.
 Oh my, I was close to tearing out all of my hair wondering why semgrep wasn't returning any findings.
 Turned out it was skipping all files because I used "test" as my directory.
 Which is part of `.semgrepignore` defaults.
 JUST, WOW!
 Once I changed the directory name, I was able to validate things.

 I had some logs showing status of the script (what it is doing).
 But, I commented that out since there is an expected output and just in case the output is consumed by an automated script.

+I did not spend too much time on bugs / potential vulns.
+For example, I ran `semgrep` against this repo and it turned up with a finding.